EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 We will approach these questions by generalizing the logic implicit in the Yee scheme, to fields of arbitrary grade.

+[^1]:
-[^1]: To our knowledge, the space-time view of the Yee scheme was first explicitly articulated in [GEOMETRIC COMPUTATIONAL ELECTRODYNAMICS](https://arxiv.org/pdf/0707.4470.pdf)
+    To our knowledge, the space-time view of the Yee scheme was first explicitly articulated in [Geometric Computational Electrodynamics](https://arxiv.org/pdf/0707.4470.pdf)

+[^2]:
-[^2]: In exterior calculus, the geometric derivative can be written as `d + *d*`.
+    In exterior calculus, the geometric derivative can be written as `d + *d*`.
 Both encompass the same idea, in a somewhat different mathematical dialect; in both cases it is a combination of a grade-lowering inner term and a grade-raising outer term.
     Our viewpoint on the discrete domain is very well articulated in [Discrete Exterior Calculus](https://thesis.library.caltech.edu/1885/3/thesis_hirani.pdf).
 In line with the research direction articulated there, our outlook is to explore the internal logic of a discrete representation of core geometric ideas, and follow that logic where it may lead.
     Yet we feel the term Discrete Geometric Calculus is more appropriate; both to be congruent with the line of thinking that led us to this work, but also because the key aspects of this work concerns itself equally with the interior and exterior part of the geometric product.
 Moreover, this work is orthogonal to concerns specific to the strict seperation of topology and metric, which tend to take a central role in expositions of exterior calculus.
 We feel that framing it in these terms would unnecessarily complicate ideas, which are of a rather striking conceptual simplicity by themselves.
 In this we second the opinions of [Hestenes](https://geocalc.clas.asu.edu/pdf-preAdobe8/MathViruses.pdf)

+[^3]:
-[^3]: We prefer to refer to the equation `geometric_derivative(phi) = 0`, or `d(phi) = 0` for shorthand in appropriate context, as ‘the (first order homogenous) geometric equation’.
+    We prefer to refer to the equation `geometric_derivative(phi) = 0`, or `d(phi) = 0` for shorthand in appropriate context, as ‘the (first order homogenous) geometric equation’.
 If it is important that we restrict our attention to particular subspaces, we prefer to speak of ‘the geometric equation over the bivectors’ rather than 'the Maxwell equation'.
 Such a language is not merely a label based on superficial similarities; in all cases, we are speaking of the same operator; a geometric product of the field, with a 1-vector of the (differential) elements in our domain.